AndreaKe/AST24-SQL-dialects-comparison/README.md

 3. Now the tests are ready to be run on other DBMS
    - `> run_tests.py --test postgres_tests --result postgres_results`

-## 4 Extracting Tests from the mySQL Test Suite
+## 4 Extracting Tests from the MySQL Test Suite

 1. ` > ./mysql_scripts/extract_mysql_tests.sh -MYSQL_TEST_SUITE_PATH [PATH_TO_MYSQL_TEST_SUITE] -MYSQL_BUILD_PATH [PATH_TO_MYSQL_BUILD_FOLDER]`